Swirrl/grafter-docs/_getting-started/030-understanding-pipes.md

 *This is the third part of the Grafter Getting Started Guide.*

-Lets take a look at the main file where both the `pipe` and `graft` transformation pipelines are defined.
+Let's take a look at the main file where both the `pipe` and `graft` transformation pipelines are defined.

-Lets start by looking at the `defpipe` definition:
+Let's start by looking at the `defpipe` definition:

 {% highlight clojure %}
 (defpipe convert-persons-data